 Our crowdfunded model

-The Sprawl is a trailblazer of crowdfunded local journalism in Canada.
+The Sprawl is a trailblazer of crowdfunded independent journalism in Canada.
 Since launching in 2017, The Sprawl has proven that readers and listeners will pay for in-depth local journalism—not because they have to, because they want to.
 We do not paywall our stories.
 Instead, we invite our readers and listeners to support our work if they value it.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news (see mediacouncil.ca for more information).